The Singleton

 "You don't know."

-He asked the lonely question.
 "Am I the only one.
-Is it possible that everyone I see is just — the architecture rendering a convincing performance, and I am the only real point of view in the whole system."
+Is everyone I see just — the system rendering a convincing performance, and I'm the only real point of view in the whole thing."

 ---